macports/mpbb/ReadMe.txt

 You need to have 10.5, Xcode 3.0, and Apple's X11 (other versions of Xcode and X11 may work, but these are the ones tested so far).

-For the MacPorts which will live in the chroot, you'll need (in the same directory as the mpab script) a tarball named macports_dist.tar.bz2.
+For the MacPorts which will live in the chroot, you'll need (in the same directory you run the command from) a tarball named macports_dist.tar.bz2.
 To create this straight from the MacPorts svn server (assuming current working directory is the same as the mpab script):

    svn export http://svn.macports.org/repository/macports/trunk mpexport cd mpexport